mendersoftware/mender-docs/02.Overview/08.State-scripts/docs.md

 ## Power loss

 A power loss during an update can be a catastrophic event for an IoT device if not dealt with properly.
 The Mender client has built in protections for handling such an event.
 If you are using state scripts this adds some complexity to the logic of your scripts.
 Take this into account when writing a custom state script.
-Follow the below rules when writing your state-scripts, to make sure no unintended side-effects are encountered:
+In order to not encounter any unintended side-effects: follow the below rules when writing your state-scripts.

 * A power loss will return the Mender state-machine to the **`ArtifactFailure** state upon reboot.
-* A power loss when executing an error state (i.e., ArtifactFailure, ArtifactRollback, ArtifactRollbackReboot) will cause it to be repeated.
+* A power loss when executing an error state (i.e., ArtifactFailure, ArtifactRollback, ArtifactRollbackReboot) will cause it to repeate.
 * Exceptions:
 **`ArtifactReboot_Enter`** state: A power-loss is not an error.
 **`ArtifactCommit_Leave`** state: A power-loss will cause this state to rerun, since after a commit, it is too late to do a rollback.